 Figure 2: AERAS Evaluation and Adaptation Checklist.

-In particular, in order to achieve the system readiness and start the training, given that the platforms is fully functional and operative, Phase 1 and Phase 2 must be executed.
+In particular, in order to achieve the system readiness and start the training, given that the platform is fully functional and operative, Phase 1 and Phase 2 must be executed.

 Phase 1 deals with the preparatory work needed to collect data to populate the CRSA and CRST models.
 As described in D4.2, in particular during task 1.1 the Threat Assessor tool is run in order to collect data about the actual threat and vulnerabilities that are present in the hosting environments.
 This is of paramount importance to define the cybersecurity baseline of the organization before starting with the training.
 Then, collected data are fed to the Cyber System Real-Time Risk Evaluator in order to calculate the overall cybersecurity risk, following the rules described in D4.2.